Cigarette pack: Hard pack and soft pack

 A soft pack is a box packaging made of thin paper, usually containing 20 cigarettes.
 Soft packs may be considered inconvenient as they rupture easily and cannot be resealed.
-They offer the immediate convenience of not having to open the package each time the smoker wants a cigarette.
+They facilitate direct access, obviating the need to open the package each time the smoker wants a cigarette.
 They require less physical 'pocket space' when fewer cigarettes remain in the pack.
 With American brands, cigarettes from a soft pack are usually a few millimeters longer than their hard-boxed counterparts.

 Collecting

 Cigarette packs are popular items among collectors.
 They are fine examples of industrial design and a good source for studies of social, cultural and marketing history.
 Collectors usually base their collections on various criteria like cigarette brand, country of producer, time period, warning message, etc. Also, it's important for collectors whether the packages are empty or full.
 Empty packs are more common and cheaper than full ones.
 Full packs are considered to be rare and therefore are often more expensive, especially packs in original cellophane wrapping.